IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 mode of enabling TCP-AO and other TLS mechanisms, such as using pre-shared keys and 0-RTT data, as well as other TCP extensions, such as TCP Fast Open.

+A similar extension could be defined for other protocols that derive a security key such as SSH {{RFC4253}}.

 # Security Considerations